-While the accuracy of the official statistics are often called into question, the proportion of women living on the streets in London’s CHAIN figures is broadly similar with 518 women counted in the latest October to December 2020 stats – 16 per cent of the total.
+While the accuracy of the official statistics are often called into question, the proportion of women living on the streets in London’s CHAIN figures is broadly similar.
+The 1,699 women seen rough sleeping in 2020/21 in London amounted to around 16 per cent of the total.

 “I’ll say for women, it’s even harder because they’re often underestimated.
 They’re not recorded on CHAIN because CHAIN can’t verify if you’re on the bus or in McDonald’s, for example,” said Barrow.